trentlarson/endorser-ch/README.md

   - 90 2 add search for claim on parcel of land
   - ?
 - 90 1 fix deploy issues: npm ci & prune (in deploy.sh) and babel (above)
-- 90 1 run prod in prod mode (ie. not: npm run dev)
 - 90 1 on ReportClaim there's a "*" next to hidden addresses, so explain it
 - 85 2 add translation to verifiable credentials: credentialSubject, issuer, issuanceDate https://www.w3.org/TR/vc-data-model/#credential-subject
 - 85 0 fix error: user claims & confirmations not showing (currently by non-subject should be by issuer)